future-proof-iot/RIOT-rs/book/src/multithreading.md

 ### Thread Creation

 - Threads can either be declared using a macro, which creates and starts the thread during startup, or spawned dynamically at runtime.
-In the latter case, it is still required that the stack memory is statically allocated at compile time.
+In the latter case, the stack memory must still be statically allocated at compile time.
 - The **maximum number of threads** is defined with a constant value at compile time.
 This maximum limits the number of concurrently running threads, but it is still possible to create more threads if earlier ones have finished their execution.
 - Multiple **asynchronous Tasks** can be spawned within each thread with an executor from the integrated [Embassy] crate.
 This bridges the gap with async Rust, future-based concurrency, and asynchronous I/O. The executor executes all its tasks inside the thread context.
 When all tasks on the executor are pending, the owning thread is suspended.